Sieep-Coding/sieep-coding.github.io/src/pages/posts/Lessons-from-the-Pitch.md

 Last night’s match against Paraguay was a masterclass in finishing.

-When you look at Balogun’s second goal, you see exactly what high-level execution looks like in a high-pressure moment.
+When you look at [Balogun’s](https://en.wikipedia.org/wiki/Folarin_Balogun) second goal, you see exactly what high-level execution looks like in a high-pressure moment.
 A lot of players would make the run and go down after the first challenge.
 But Balogun pushed through and delivered a pearl into the top corner.

 ![Balogun's second goal](../photo/_m2-res_1080p.gif "Balogun's second goal")

 ## Reyna’s Trivela: The Technical Edge

 Pulling off a trivela in the closing minutes of a World Cup match is a testament to the kind of confidence that comes from technical mastery.
+Despite almost nobody questioning his talent, [Giovanni Reyna](https://en.wikipedia.org/wiki/Giovanni_Reyna) has been somewhat of a doubt at all times for the US, but he came through here.

 The strike was a perfect example of knowing exactly what to do with the ball when the opportunity presents itself.